 - compounds in the oil of cloves and the essential oil of cinnamon and basil

 Besides oral consumption, a person can also use oils in a diffuser, in bathwater, or by mixing them with a diluting oil and applying them to the affected area.

 Using a diluting oil is important, as the oil may cause adverse effects if a person applies it directly to the skin.
-Diluting oils, or carrier oils, include almond oil and olive oil.
+Diluting oils, or carrier oils,

 There is not yet enough evidence to prove that a specific oil can help a person manage herpes symptoms.

 There are medications available that can lower the chance of spreading the herpes virus and reduce the severity and frequency of the symptoms.

 The main drugs that doctors will prescribe for this purpose are called antiviral medications.
 These include aciclovir, famciclovir, valacyclovir, and penciclovir.

 A doctor can prescribe antiviral medications to take orally, intravenously, or in the form of a topical cream.

 Most cases of herpes will produce no symptoms.
 However, if there are any symptoms, it is best to